 Before you buy a holiday home, it’s worth double checking that there aren’t any restriction rules in place.
 In certain locations there are usage restrictions that limit or prevent holiday lettings.

-In the popular tourist town of St Ives, Cornwall, the rules state that new build properties can only be bought for ‘full residential use’.
-This restriction on second home ownerships means that if you buy a property in the area, you have to live in it full time.
+In the popular tourist town of St Ives, Cornwall, the rules state that new build residential properties can only be bought for ‘full residential use’.
+This restriction on second home ownerships means that if you buy a property in the area, you have to live in it full time and cannot let it out to holiday makers.

 Another example is London, where there’s a 90-day limit for renting out your home on Airbnb.
-The accommodation website has a ban in place so that London hosts cannot let their home for more than 90 days in a year, without seeking official consent from the council.
+The accommodation website has a ban in place so that London hosts cannot let their home to holiday makers for more than 90 days in a year, without seeking official consent from the council.

 Holiday Let Mortgages.
 Done.